Life After Hate: ExitUSA

 ExitUSA is an organization that specializes in disengagement of individuals who were previously involved in hate groups and reintegrating them back into society as full functioning individuals that are capable of obtaining jobs and building healthy relationships within their communities.
 ExitUSA continues to use social media to help the ex-radicals deny their previous beliefs.
 "Asked about 'the Trump effect,' Picciolini said the president's election has emboldened the white supremacist movement.
 Calls to ExitUSA, a program through Life After Hate, have gone up from two or three per week before the election to 15-20 per week, he said."

-Formers Anonymous

-Similar to Alcoholics Anonymous, Formers Anonymous is a 12 step self-help program created by Sammy Rangel to help people deal with their violent, racist pasts and move on.

 #WeCounterHate

 In partnership with Possible, a company based in Seattle, Life After Hate created a social media business to spread messages of love to combat the hateful comments often displayed.
 The program uses computers that specialize in detecting hateful tweets.
 Once detected, #WeCounterHate sends a message to the author of the hateful tweet saying that a dollar will be donated to Life After Hate for every retweet that occurs.
 After the message is sent, many delete the original post and others will not share it.